sardarishabh/SimpleValidationForm/README.md

 # SimpleValidationForm
-# Simple Validation Form using Dom manipulation, HTML, CSS and JS
+# Validation Form using Dom manipulation, HTML, CSS and JS